Northeastern-Electric-Racing/PM-Dashboard-v2/docs/ContributorGuide.md

 Add labels as is appropriate for the issue, and assign it to `@kevinyu328` or `@jamescd18` for review.
 Reviewers will determine whether the issue is valid, whether it will be accepted and worked on, and which milestone it will be a part of.
+If the issue is determined to be ready to be worked on by the development team, the reviewers will add the "approved" label.

 ## Creating a Branch